 The TBA mortgage market is highly liquid and transparent, and it plays a vital role in serving different purposes for a variety of market participants.
 Lenders use TBAs to hedge their mortgage pipelines, various trading desks use TBAs to hedge their pool investments, and money managers use TBAs to express their views on prepayment speeds and to finance alternative short-term investments.
 The TBA market is one of the most dynamic and liquid markets of all fixed-rate products.2

-CME Group is launching 30-Year UMBS TBA futures for trading on the CME Globex platform in Q4 2022, pending certification of terms and conditions with the Commodity Futures Trading Commission and completion of all regulatory review periods.
-Based on significant client feedback, the 30-Year UMBS TBA futures will offer the following features to further benefit the well-established TBA market.
+We launched 30-Year UMBS TBA futures for trading on the Globex platform in Q4 2022.
+The 30-Year UMBS TBA futures offer the following features to further benefit the well-established TBA market.
 Each of these points will be covered in detail.

 1. Transparent all-to-all market with broad mix of global customers.